-Knowing when someone qualifies as a tax dependent can be trickier than it seems.
-These 12 examples help clear up the confusion about who you can and can't claim as a dependent on your tax return.
+Knowing when someone qualifies as a dependent on your tax return can be trickier than it seems.
+These 12 examples help clear up the confusion about who you can and can't claim as a dependent on your taxes.

 Despite attempts by the IRS to clarify whether or not someone qualifies as a dependent, today's complex living arrangements often raise questions as to just whom can be claimed on your tax return.
 There are now two classes of people who can qualify as dependents:

 - Qualifying children

 Stimulus impact on the Child Tax Credit for 2021

 Child Tax Credit Changes

 The American Rescue Plan raised the maximum Child Tax Credit in 2021 to $3,600 per qualifying child under the age of 6 and to $3,000 per qualifying child ages 6 through 17.
 Before 2021, the credit was worth up to $2,000 per eligible child, and 17-year-olds were not eligible for the credit.

 The Child Tax Credit changes for 2021 have lower income limits than the original Child Tax Credit.
 Families that do not qualify for the credit using the revised income limits are still eligible for the $2,000 per-child credit using the original Child Tax Credit income and phase-out amounts.

 In addition, the entire credit is fully refundable for 2021.
 This means that eligible families can get it, even if they owe no federal income tax.

 The Child Tax Credit has been expanded by the American Rescue Plan Act, that was enacted in March of 2021.
 Part of this expansion is to advance the 2021 tax credit to families by sending them direct payments during 2021 rather than having them wait until they prepare their 2021 taxes in 2022.
 Most families do not need to do anything to get their advance payment.
 Normally, the IRS will calculate the payment amount based on your tax return.
 Eligible families will receive advance payments, either by direct deposit or check.